Three Mile Island (video game)

 Three Mile Island is an Apple II game written by Richard Orban and published by Muse Software in 1979.
-Three Mile Island: Special Edition is a 1980 update that's written in 6502 assembly language instead of Integer BASIC.
+Three Mile Island: Special Edition is a 1980 update that is written in 6502 assembly language instead of Integer BASIC.

+Background

+The game gets its name from the Three Mile Island accident, which occurred the same year as its release.
+The date the game is set is December 30, 1978 - which was also the day Unit 2 of the Three Mile Island Nuclear Generating Station went into commercial operation.

 Contents

 Three Mile Island is a simulation game set in a nuclear power plant with an impending nuclear meltdown.

 Reception

 Bruce F. Webster reviewed Three Mile Island in The Space Gamer No. 34.
 Webster commented that "Three Mile Island is not a cheap piece of software, in any sense of the term.
 But for those of you with the interest and the money, I can recommend it to you without reservations."